Kingdom of Dagbon

 The kingdom was formed when Naa Gbewaa and his descendants unified the Dagomba and related peoples who were ruled by decentralised chieftains known as Tindaamba.
 The antecedents of the Dagomba prior to Gbewaa's consolidation remain largely elusive, paralleled by the ambiguous origins of the Gbewaa lineage.
 Presently, governance within Dagbon entails a coalescence of authority between the Tindaamba and chiefs.The history of Dagbon is complex and misconceptions often arise regarding the Dagomba's origins, erroneously positing external origins.
 While lineage of chiefs are external, historical evidence affirms the presence and integral role of both the Tindaamba and the general Dagomba populace within the fabric of Dagbon society, prior to Gbewaa.

 During the kingdom's rise, it established Ghana's oldest learning institution, the University of Moliyili, as a centre for learning and craftmanship, pioneered a writing system, and established centres of healing for the sick, similar to modern hospitals.

 Dagbon is one of the few kingdoms in Africa where certain chieftaincy titles are reserved for women.
-They rule, ascend to the position of chieftaincy with male subjects, and own regal lands.
+They rule and ascend to their position of chieftaincy with male subjects, and own legal royal lands.
 The contribution of its women is prominent as it has given birth to Ghana's first female minister, and Africa's first female cabinet minister.
-Historically, its noble daughter, Yennenga, is regarded as the "mother" of the Mossi kingdoms, a people who constitute nearly half of the nation of Burkina Faso.
-The Gundo Naa is the head of all female chiefs, and Zosimli Naa forges friendships, collaborations, and friendships.
+Historically, its noble daughter, Yennenga known in Dagbani as Yɛmtɔri is regarded as the "mother" of the Mossi kingdoms due to marrying a man named Ouadrago, a people who constitute nearly half of the nation of Burkina Faso.
+The Gundo Naa is the head of all female chiefs, and Zosimli Naa forges cooperation, collaborations, and friendships.

 On 18 January 2019 Yaa Naa Abubakari Mahama, was elected by Dagbon's kingmakers as king.

 History

 Documentation

-The Lunsi are the court historians of Dagbon and play the foremost role in preserving the kingdom's history.
+The Lunsi or Griots are the court historians of Dagbon and play the foremost role in preserving the kingdom's history.
 They constitute a guild of specialists charged with the duty of preserving historical and genealogical information, duly arranged in accordance with the succession of chiefs and noble lineages.
 Earlier history is known through the Lunsi and early Ajami writers.
 Later history is better known, because in addition to court historians, there are other sources of information, some of them independent of events in Dagbon itself.
 The Kingdom was founded by Naa Gbewaa, a great-grandson of a famous warrior named Tohaʒee.
 Tohazie fathered Kpuɣnambo (ʒinani) and these line of successors journeyed from east of Lake Chad, stopping at several places including Zamfara, present-day northern Nigeria, and in the Mali Empire.